Introduction to ZIO's Interruption Model

 Interruption of Parallel Effects

-When composing multiple parallel effects, when one of them interrupted, other fibers will be interrupted.
-So if we have two parallel tasks, if one of them failed or interrupted, another will be interrupted:
+When composing multiple parallel effects, when one of them is interrupted the other fibers will be interrupted also.
+So if we have two parallel tasks, if one of them fails or gets interrupted, the other will be interrupted:

 import zio._